 - Northway Travel Award for Graduate Student Research

-The School for the Study of Canada and the Frost Centre are happy to announce a new travel fund beginning academic 2017-18, to be operated on a trial basis for three years, for full-time, registered MA and PhD students within the School who need funds to travel to do their research.
+The School for the Study of Canada and the Frost Centre are happy to provide funding for full-time, registered MA and PhD students within the School who need funds to travel to do their research.
 MA students will be allowed up to $400 during the course of their degree for travel.
 PhD students will be allowed $500 during their degree for travel.
 This fund is not meant to be used for conferences, but rather direct research costs relating to thesis and dissertation preparation, ie costs for accessing materials that one cannot secure at Trent or on ILL.
 This might include, for instance, visiting archives or travelling to do interviews.
 Transportation, subsistence, accommodation are all allowable travel costs, and we will be following Trent Research policies on these matters.
 Students will be responsible for filling out travel expense forms when they have completed the research.

 Shelagh Grant Endowment for support of Frost Centre Graduate Student Research

 The Shelagh Grant Endowment provides funds for Frost Centre graduate students for travel costs for dissertation/thesis/MRP‐based research.
 Applications can also be made for some translation and transcription costs.
 The Frost Centre Research Committee will allocate these funds.
 Monies can be requested for travel, accommodation, per diem costs for both exploratory trips to develop a research project or to actually carry out research outside of southern Ontario.
 Translation and transcription costs are only to be used to render materials into English.